Keyra

-Keyra (born October 26, 1995) is a Mexican luchadora enmascarada, or masked professional wrestler currently working for Lucha Libre AAA Worldwide (AAA), where she is the former AAA Reina de Reinas Champion.
+Keyra (born October 26, 1995) is a Mexican luchadora enmascarada, or masked professional wrestler.
+She best known for Lucha Libre AAA Worldwide (AAA), where she is the former AAA Reina de Reinas Champion.

 She is primarily known for her work for Lucha Libre Elite, The Crash Lucha Libre, Impact Wrestling as well as on the Mexican and independent circuit.
 Her real name is not a matter of public record as is often the case with masked wrestlers in Mexico.

 Professional wrestling career

-Independent circuit (2009–2019)
+Independent circuit (2009–present)

 On January 29, 2017, Keira defeat Silueta to win the CMLL-Reina International Junior Championship.
 However, she vacated her title for undisclosed reasons.
 On April 5, Keyra defeated Candy White, Lady Maravilla, Santana Garrett and Laurel Van Ness to win The Crash Women's Championship.
 On January 20, Keyra lost The Crash Women's Championship to Lacey Lane.
 On March 20, 2017, Keira won Diosa Quetzal's mask in a Lucha de Apuestas at Promociones Corsario Negro.

 On January 1, 2019, Keira defeated Diosa Quetzal, Lady Flamer, Zeuxis and La Hija de Gatubela in Naucalpan, that same night announced that it would be her last appearance as an independent since she claimed that she would go to AAA full-time.